Stage 1: Self-Discovery | Clarity Compass

 Step 1: Ground

 Before you think about the decision, arrive in your body.
-Take 3 slow breaths.
-Then answer:
+Take 3 slow breaths, then answer:

-Step 2: Name the decision
+Step 2: Name the situation

 Step 3: Sort the noise